 Continuing education course offered to refrigeration Technicians.
 Students will earn 150 clock hours of electrical code required for Massachusetts Technician Licensing.

-Basic Electricity

-Massachusetts Electrical Code for refrigeration
+- Basic Electricity - Massachusetts Electrical Code for refrigeration

-The course can be completed in 20 weeks.
+The course can be completed in 20 weeks in person or 3 months Online/self-paced

-Course Contact Hours: 150 Clock Hours Schedule: Classes meet twice a week.
+Course Contact Hours: 150 Clock Hours Schedule: in person or Online/self-paced In person Schedule: Classes meet twice a week.
+In Person-Tuition: \$2,400 Online/Self-paced Tuition: \$1,900 Books.

-Tuition: \$2400

-Books.
 ISBN # provided by the school.
 To be purchased by students